5 Mistakes To Avoid When Designing A 3D Model For 3D Printing

 Our community uses many different 3D modeling software packages.
 Some were designed for creating 3D prints, others are mostly used by 3D artists and their designs will require additional editing before they can offer a printable 3D model.
 For example, applying a wall thickness is automatic in some programs, while you must manually set it in others.

-Even if you use a beginner-friendly software that was developed for the sole purpose of 3D Printing (e.g. Tinkercad), you might still have a difficult time creating a hollow model.
-In this case, free software Meshmixer can help.
+Even if you use beginner-friendly software that was developed for the sole purpose of 3D printing (e.g. Tinkercad), you might still have a difficult time creating a hollow model.
+In this case, free software tools like Meshmixer can help.

 Solution: Read the software guidelines for turning a model into a 3D print.
-If you cannot find them on the official software websites, “google” for tutorials.
+If you cannot find them on the official software websites, search online for tutorials.
 If you reach the limits of your 3D modeling software, open your 3D model in Meshmixer for some basic 3D printing preparation tools.

-Let’s take a breath.
-And don’t worry; things sound more difficult than they are.
+Okay, that was a lot.
+Take a breath and don’t worry; things sound more difficult than they are.
 Just make sure to know your software and material of choice well.
-If you are struggling to learn how to 3D model you can always find a lot of resources and tutorial videos online.
-You can also get in touch with professional 3D designers who will be able to help you via our 3D modeling service.
+If you are struggling to learn how to 3D model, you can always find more resources and tutorial videos online.

 Featured image: Spire Sculpture in Polyamide (SLS) by Charles-Eric Gogny